kubos/kubos/docs/contributing/kubos-standards.rst

 Components within Kubos breakdown as follows:

-- API - a statically linked library
+- API - A library exposing an interface to some hardware or software functionality.
 - Service - A persistent process that is used to interact with the system.
 These typically utilize APIs.
 - Application - Makes decisions and uses the services.